jschuh/klipper-macros/README.md

 These are the customization options you can add to your `[gcode_macro _km_options]` section to alter `PRINT_START` behavior:

-* `variable_start_extruder_preheat_scale` *(default: 0.5)* - This value is
-  multiplied by the target extruder temperature and the result is used as the preheat value for the extruder while the bed is heating.
-This is done to reduce oozing from the extruder while the bed is heating or being probed.
-Set to `1.0` to preheat the extruder to the full target temperature, or to `0.0` to not preheat the extruder at all until the bed reaches temperature.

-* `variable_start_extruder_set_target_before_level` *(default: True)* - If
-  `True` the extruder is set to its target temperature before bed leveling begins.
-If `False` the target is set after bed level completes.
-Setting `True` warms up the extruder faster and `False` prevents oozing during bed level.
-  The extruder preheat is applied independent of this setting.

 * `variable_start_bed_heat_delay` *(default: 2000)* - This delay (in
   microseconds) is used to allow the bed to stabilize after it reaches it's target temperature.
 This is present to account for the fact that the